briannpham/molecule3D/README.md

 ## Running the Application

-After successful compilation, you'll have the following generated files:
+After successful compilation, you'll have the following generated files in the `src/` directory:
 - `main.js` - The compiled JavaScript/WebAssembly code
 - `main.wasm` - The WebAssembly binary